 On the left side of the exit from the citadel is a small church of Holy Trinity, where mass was held during our visit and we did not want to look into it.
 However, it has a beautiful picture above the entrance.
 Another dominant feature of Budva is the St. Ivan Cathedral with its bell tower, which is also open to the public.
 It is rather a modest cathedral.

 We didn't stay long in the old town because of the hot weather.
 We visited him later several times in the evening.
-Another big attraction of Budva are the local beaches, which are great and each of them will certainly choose the most suitable for themselves.
+Another big attraction of Budva are the local beach, which are great and each of them will certainly choose the most suitable for themselves.
 There we were heading.
 You can read about this in another article.
 Budva makes many trips.
 In the evening Budva turns into a place of entertainment.
 In the city center there is a cultural programconsisting of theater plays on the stage near the old town as well as a music program..

 Budva is rightly called Dubrovnik of Montenegro .
 As I wrote earlier Montenegro is very positive, I still insist.
 Budva just confirms it.
 Prices at this most expensive Montenegrin site are affordable.
 The atmosphere is great.
 A wide selection of accommodation facilities, restaurants, beaches...
 A modest client as well as a very demanding client will leave this place very satisfied.
 Young people will have plenty of fun.
 Older tourists with their grandchildren will also relax here.
 The alleys above the main promenade are small and uphill, giving them silence and almost no traffic.